alphagov/notifications-node-client/DOCUMENTATION.md

 #### templateType (optional)

-If you don’t use `templateType`, the client returns all templates.
+If you do not use `templateType`, the client returns all templates.
 Otherwise you can filter by:

 - `email`
 - `sms`